 Brown has an array of charges such as:

-Felony Possession Of a Controlled Substance
+- Felony Possession Of a Controlled Substance

-Uttering Forged Checks (multiple)
+- Uttering Forged Checks (multiple)

-Driving On A Suspended License (multiple)
+- Driving On A Suspended License (multiple)

-VIEW LISTKrystal Brown, Marlon Browns Ex-wife, received a payout of $550,000 from the city of DeLand for Marlon Browns death.
+Krystal Brown, Marlon Browns Ex-wife, received a payout of $550,000 from the city of DeLand for Marlon Browns death.
 The settlement releases the city from any further legal action.

 Crump is now asking for further investigation to be conducted by an independent party.

-Ocala Post slowed the video down and watched it frame by frame, it takes only one second after Brown slips, for the patrol car to hit him.
+Ocala Post slowed the video down and watched it frame-by-frame; it takes only one second after Brown slips for the patrol car to hit him.
 Officials say the one second would not have allowed sufficient time for Harris to stop his patrol car in slippery grass.

 We want to hear from you.
 Do you think Officer Harris should have been fired?
-And do you feel he was fired as a political move to avoid further attention from the spotlight?
+And do you feel he was fired as a political move to avoid further attention from the media spotlight?